big mussel

 beer cans

 The story gets even more interesting.
 There are two different types of bacteria involved.
 One type can use methane as an energy source, the other sulfide.
 The way that the different species of mussel interact with these two types of bacteria is fascinating.
 For example, in the Gulf of Mexico we find three species of mussels with different combinations of bacterial symbionts.
-Both types of bacteria are found in Bathymodiolus brooksi and B. heckerae , but B. childressi only has one type, the methane-oxidizer.
+Both types of bacteria are found in Bathymodiolus brooksi and B. heckerae, but B. childressi has only one type — the methane-oxidizer.
 Researchers still don’t understand how some of these species co-occur, as they do at some seep sites in the Gulf of Mexico, with different symbiosis strategies.

 The genetics of the symbionts is even more perplexing.
 The closest relative of the methane-oxidizing symbiont of B. heckerae doesn’t come from the Gulf of Mexico, but is a symbiont found in mussels at seeps off the West African coast.
-Deep ocean currents crossing the Atlantic may be responsible for dispersing mussel larvae and bacteria, but more research is needed to answer this question.
+Deep-ocean currents crossing the Atlantic may be responsible for dispersing mussel larvae and bacteria, but more research is needed to answer this question.
 I’ll take my samples back to the lab in Germany to continue to study the genetic relationships.

-That’s why it’s so exciting every time we can sample Bathymodiolus; the mussels we collect on this cruise will help us to understand more about symbiosis and about the distribution of organisms in the deep sea.
+That’s why it’s so exciting every time we can sample Bathymodiolus: the mussels we collect on this cruise will help us to understand more about symbiosis and about the distribution of organisms in the deep sea.

 (top)